What is auditing a course?

 - How many hours will you study?
 Allow at least two hours for every hour you spend in class.

-- If you are taking 12 credit hours or more, limit the number of hours you work to 15-20 per week.
+- If you are taking 12 credit hours or more, limit the number of hours you work to allow time for study.

 How many credit hours make me a full-time student?